How to Grow Great Cucumbers in Alberta

 But why do we think cucumbers are vegetables?

-What are the kinds of cucumbers?
+What are the kinds of Cucumbers?

 • Pickling cucumbers are small and up to about 10 cm (4″) in length and are used mostly for dill pickles.
 They are also eaten raw.

-Where to Grow Cucumbers
+The Best Place to Grow Cucumbers

-Being that cucumbers are from India (think tropics), cucumbers like to grow in very warm, even hot, conditions.
+Being that cucumbers are from tropical regions, cucumbers like to grow in very warm, even hot, conditions.
 For market gardeners, cucumbers are called ‘a tender crop’.
-Most cucumber failures for the home gardener are due to the growing conditions being too cold.
-Sudden, uneven temperatures or temperature swings can cause the fruit to taste bitter, or worst case, cause the plant to die.

-Cucumbers not only have no tolerance for frost whatsoever, but night time temperatures below 10 C will send them spiralling.
 Don’t plant cucumbers outdoors unless the daytime temperatures are consistently 18 C (65 F) or above.
-Temperatures below this will not only halt their growth, but it will have a negative impact on the taste of their fruit.
+Temperatures below this will not only halt their growth, but it will have a negative impact on their taste.
 Cucumber seed won’t even germinate below 10 C (50 F).

 Grow cucumbers in a warm location with at least 6-8 hours of sunshine.
-Eight hours of sun or more is an optimal weather condition for growing cucumbers.

 How to Start a Cucumber Seed

-Cucumbers grow best in pots where their roots will stay toasty warm.
-Cucumbers don’t like to have their roots disturbed, so seeding them directly into the pot, or using a peat pot like a Jiffy 7, will protect the roots from transplant shock.
-Pick a pot with a diameter of at least 30-45 cm (12-18″) across the top.
+For growing out a cucumber plant in a container, pick a pot with a diameter of at least 30-45 cm (12-18″) across the top.
 The advantage to growing cucumbers in pots is that if the weather turns cold, you can move them indoors.

 Cucumbers are great candidates for growing in the warmth of a greenhouse.
 If you have a small greenhouse, that is an ideal spot to grow them.